Things to Know Before Buying a Garden Shredder

 Firstly, they can massively reduce the volume of your garden waste.

 When I was a kid, we were lucky enough to live opposite some woods.
-I’ll always remember my Dad transporting wheelbarrow after wheelbarrow of branches and clippings every time the garden needed tidying up.
-For the majority without this luxury, your only alternatives are trying to cram it into your council garden waste bag, or multiple trips to the dump.
-And don’t even get me started on how messy this gets your car!
+I’ll always remember my Dad transporting wheelbarrow after wheelbarrow of branches and leaves every time the garden needed tidying up.
+For the majority without this luxury, the only alternative is to cram clippings into your council garden waste bag, or take multiple trips to the dump – don’t even get me started on how messy this gets your car!